EPCCed/tesseract-docs/user-guide/development.rst

 Available Compiler Suites
 -------------------------

-**Note:** As Cirrus uses dynamic linking by default you will generally also need to load any modules you used to compile your code in your job submission script when you run your code.
+**Note:** As Tesseract uses dynamic linking by default you will generally also need to load any modules you used to compile your code in your job submission script when you run your code.